satwik6941/Exam-seating-arrangement-software-/README.md

 ---

 ## 📋 Contents
-- 🌲 **Branches**
 - 📝 **Introduction**
 - 🗂 **Table of Contents**
 - 💡 **Concepts Used**
 - 📚 **Description**

----

-## 🌲 Branches
-- **main**: This branch generates the seating arrangement fully based on user input.
-The input is taken in the terminal, and the output is shown in both the terminal and GUI.
-- **seating_pandas**: This branch generates a specialized seating arrangement for the college Amrita Vishwa Vidyapeetham, Bengaluru.
-It requires uploading a CSV file of the roll numbers of the college, and it generates the arrangement accordingly.

 ---